ThePieBaker90/On-The-Rim/Mechanics/Gameplay Information/Lighting.md

 	- They have disadvantage on attack rolls.

 ## UV Light
 - TODO, light may be UV and it may trigger effects.
+See [[Create Daylight]]